-There are many best practices out there, but here are the top 10 best practices that you should always recall when using Jenkins Pipeline.
-This list provides an overview of ten key best practices for Jenkins Pipelines that will help you use them more efficiently and effectively, and accepting these Jenkins best practices is highly recommended by DevOps professionals.
+There are many best practices out there, but here are the top 10 best practices that DevOps professionals should always consider when using Jenkins Pipeline.

 1. Develop your Pipeline as code